Free (or Cheap) Volunteer Work in Laos

 Hostel Work Exchanges

-All three shacks lining the Mekong that we dossed about in in Don Det had a foreign volunteer doing what can loosely be described as customer facing roles.
+All of the three shacks lining the Mekong where we dossed about in Don Det had a foreign volunteer doing what can loosely be described as customer facing roles.
 Most likely others do too.
 Our guess is once the first volunteer gained a foothold other guest house owners realised they too could fit in more nap time and the idea caught on.
-I can’t remember the name of two of the places we stayed but it doesn’t matter.
+I can’t remember the name of two of the places we stayed but it doesn’t really matter.
 Walk around the island and if your face fits (in a vertical position, eyes not too glazed), and the timing is right, you stand a chance of not having to leave yet.